adib0073/Application_Of_Mask_RCNN_For_CT_Image_Analysis/README.md

-# Application_Of_Mask_RCNN_For_CT_Image_Analysis
+# Application of Masked RCNN for segmentation of brain haemorrhage from Computed Tomography Images
-Application of Masked RCNN for segmentation of brain haemorrhage from Computed Tomography Images
+Automated analysis of CT scan images using AI solutions to diagnose abnormalities will help in overcoming the costly, time consuming and prone to error from manual analysis.